-The My Lai massacre was one of the most horrific incidents of violence committed against unarmed civilians during the Vietnam War.
+The My Lai massacre was one of the most horrific incidents of violence committed during the Vietnam War.
 A company of American soldiers brutally killed most of the people—women, children and old men—in the village of My Lai on March 16, 1968.
 More than 500 people were slaughtered in the My Lai massacre, including young girls and women who were raped and mutilated before being killed.
 U.S. Army officers covered up the carnage for a year before it was reported in the American press, sparking a firestorm of international outrage.
-The brutality of the My Lai killings and the official cover-up fueled anti-war sentiment and further divided the United States over the Vietnam War.
+The brutality of the My Lai massacre and the official cover-up fueled anti-war sentiment and further divided the United States over the Vietnam War.

 The small village of My Lai is located in Quang Ngai province, which was believed to be a stronghold of the communist National Liberation Front (NLF) or Viet Cong (VC) during the Vietnam War.

 Quang Ngai province was therefore a frequent target of U.S. and South Vietnamese bombing attacks, and the entire region was heavily strafed with Agent Orange, the deadly herbicide.

 In March 1968, Charlie Company—part of the Americal Division’s 11th Infantry Brigade—received word that VC guerrillas had taken control of the neighboring village of Son My.
 Charlie Company was sent to the area on March 16 for a search-and-destroy mission.

 At the time, morale among U.S. soldiers on the ground was dwindling, especially in the wake of the North Vietnamese-led Tet Offensive, which was launched in January 1968.
 Charlie Company had lost some 28 of its members to death or injuries, and was down to just over 100 men.

 Army commanders had advised the soldiers of Charlie Company that all who were found in the Son My area could be considered VC or active VC sympathizers, and ordered them to destroy the village.